replicate/zoo/README.md

 npm install
 ```

-Then, copy the `.env.example` file and fill in your credentials.
-You'll need a running [ngrok](https://ngrok.com/) server to receive the [webhooks](https://replicate.com/docs/reference/http#predictions.create--webhook) from Replicate.
+Then, copy the `.env.example` file, name it `.env.local`, and fill in your credentials.

+You'll need a running ngrok server to receive the [webhooks](https://replicate.com/docs/reference/http#predictions.create--webhook) from Replicate.

+To do this, [install ngrok](https://ngrok.com/), and run it with `ngrok http 3000`.
+You'll see two forwarding addresses.
+Copy the `https` URL and enter it as your `NGROK_URL`

-Run the development server:
+Then, run the development server:

 ```console
 npm run dev